-Each MTEC research project proposal submitted must contain both a Technical and Cost Proposal Volume as described in Section 3 of this request and must be in accordance with the mandatory format provided in the MTEC Proposal Preparation Guide (PPG), which is available on the Members-Only MTEC website at www.mtec-sc.org.
+Each MTEC research project proposal submitted must contain both a Technical and Cost Proposal Volume as described in Section 3 of this request and shall be submitted in accordance with the mandatory format provided in the MTEC PPG, which is available on the Members-Only MTEC website at www.mtec-sc.org.
 White papers are not required for this RPP.
-The Government reserves the right to award Proposals received from this RPP on a follow-on prototype Other Transaction Agreement (pOTA) or other stand-alone OTAs as necessary to meet mission requirements.
+The Government reserves the right to award Proposals received from this RPP on a follow-on Other Transaction Agreement for prototype projects or other stand-alone OTAs as necessary to meet mission requirements.